+According to the report, IBM released several Big Data technology innovations in 2013 that uniquely differentiated itself to help meet growing client demand, including PureData System for Hadoop, BLU Acceleration, BigInsights and the Watson Developer Cloud.
+IBM also acquired SoftLayer, which will play an important role in its strategy of delivering Big Data from the cloud.
 "Big Data is emerging as the world's most valuable resource for competitive advantage, and analytics is the key to making sense of it," said Bob Picciano, Senior Vice President, Information and Analytics Group, IBM.
 "Today's news underscores IBM's leadership in helping line of business leaders gain actionable insights from their information assets that allow them to make real-time decisions, predict trends and be more competitive in their markets."
 IBM's BigInsights and BLU Acceleration software were also cited for vendor achievements in better integration of big data frameworks with data management infrastructure.
 These solutions enable enterprises of all sizes to cost effectively manage and analyze the volume, variety and velocity of big data that businesses create every day.
 The Wikibon report cited the following growth drivers for 2013:

 Vendors improved how they articulate products, services and strategies for big data, improving buyer confidence.